 Applicants should hold a total UCAS Tariff points score from relevant qualifications of at least 96 points.

 Why study with us?

-Within the scheme, there is opportunity for learners to attain a level of professional practice.
-Strong links to the GDC and other dental programmes facilitate industry- related briefs and real scenarios that provide an opportunity for students to acquire professional work ethics, time planning skills and working within a dental laboratory.
-Learning is supported through a series of external manufacturers and suppliers who give hands-on training in any new technologies as they are introduced.
+Within the scheme, there will be opportunity for learners to attain a level of professional practice.
+Strong links to the GDC and other dental programmes will facilitate industry- related briefs and real scenarios that provide an opportunity for students to acquire professional work ethics, time planning skills and working within a dental laboratory.
+Learning is supported through a series of external manufacturers and suppliers who provide hands on training in any new technologies as they are introduced.
 Apply Now »

 Need more information or can’t find the course you’re looking for?
 We can book you in to speak with our dedicated Advice & Guidance team about your options at The City of Liverpool College.
 With hundreds of courses and flexible learning, we’re sure to have something to meet your needs.